Deciding where to stick your savings is tricky.

 An 18-month CD offers the best of both worlds: a higher yield than a standard savings account and a low level of commitment.
 Here are Bankrate’s picks for the top nationally available 18-month CD rates:

-The best 18-month CD rates pay about 85 basis points more than the national average of 1.51 percent APY, according to Bankrate’s most recent national survey of banks and thrifts.
-A basis point is equal to one one-hundredth of one percentage point.
+The best 18-month CD rates pay more than 1.5 times the national average of 1.77 percent APY, according to Bankrate’s most recent national survey of banks and thrifts.
+A basis point is equal to one-hundredth of a percentage point.

 Finding the best 18-month CD rates